 - Subreddit - General WebVR Subreddit.

 Sign up to the A-Frame Slack to hang out and join the discussion.
 The Slack is very active with currently over 2300 people!
 Channels include:

 #general- All things A-Frame!

-#questions- Ask questions about A-Frame on any level.
+#questions- Ask questions about A-Frame, but we recommend posting on StackOverflow.

 #issues- Talk about A-Frame issues.